RIAPS/riaps-bbb-image-build/README.md

 ./build.sh
 ```

->Note: The ssh keys on the preloaded virtual machine are **NOT SECURE**.
-The ```secure_key``` found in the RIAPS home directory will generate a new set of keys and certificates, then place them on both the VM and indicated remote RIAPS hosts.
+>Note: No ssh keys are configured for the image.
+The ```connect_remote_nodes``` found in the RIAPS development system home directory will facilitate connection with new BBB images.

 ## How to update the version of omap-image-builder
 ```